awsdocs/amazon-fsx-windows-user-guide/doc_source/performance.md

 ### Latency<a name="latency-fsxW"></a>

- Amazon FSx for Windows File Server file servers employ a fast, in\-memory cache to achieve consistent sub\-millisecond latencies for actively accessed data\.
+ FSx for Windows File Server file servers employ a fast, in\-memory cache to achieve consistent sub\-millisecond latencies for actively accessed data\.
 For data that is not in the in\-memory cache, that is, for file operations that need to be served by performing I/O on the underlying storage volumes, Amazon FSx provides sub\-millisecond file operation latencies with solid state drive \(SSD\) storage, and single\-digit millisecond latencies with hard disk drive \(HDD\) storage\.

 ### Throughput and IOPS<a name="throughput-and-iops-fsxw"></a>

  Amazon FSx file systems provide up to multiple GB/s of throughput and hundreds of thousands of IOPS\.
 The specific amount of throughput and IOPS that your workload can drive on your file system depends on the throughput capacity and storage capacity configuration of your file system, along with the nature of your workload, including the size of the active working set\.

-### Single\-Client Performance<a name="single-client-performance"></a>
+### Single\-client performance<a name="single-client-performance"></a>

 With Amazon FSx, you can get up to the full throughput and IOPS levels for your file system from a single client accessing it\.
 Amazon FSx supports *SMB Multichannel*\.
 This feature enables it to provide up to multiple GB/s throughput and hundreds of thousands of IOPS for a single client accessing your file system\.
 SMB Multichannel uses multiple network connections between the client and server simultaneously to aggregate network bandwidth for maximal utilization\.

-## Performance Details<a name="performance-details-fsxw"></a>
+## Performance details<a name="performance-details-fsxw"></a>

 To understand the Amazon FSx performance model in detail, you can examine the architectural components of an Amazon FSx file system\.
 Your client compute instances, whether they exist in AWS or on\-premises, access your file system through an elastic network interface \(ENI\)\.
 This network interface resides in the Amazon VPC that you associate with your file system\.
 Behind the file system ENI is the Windows file server that is serving data over the network to the clients accessing the file system\.
 Amazon FSx provides a fast in\-memory cache on the file server to enhance performance for the most frequently accessed data\.
 Behind the file server are the storage volumes, or disks, hosting your file system data\.

 These components are illustrated in the following diagram\.

-![\[Amazon FSx for Windows File Server architecture.\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/perf-architecture-fsxW.png)
+![\[FSx for Windows File Server architecture.\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/perf-architecture-fsxW.png)

- Corresponding with these architectural components–network interface, in\-memory cache, and storage volumes–are the three primary performance characteristics of an Amazon FSx for Windows File Server file system that determine the overall throughput and IOPS performance\.
+ Corresponding with these architectural components–network interface, in\-memory cache, and storage volumes–are the three primary performance characteristics of an FSx for Windows File Server file system that determine the overall throughput and IOPS performance\.
 + Network I/O performance: throughput/IOPS of requests between the clients and the file server \(in aggregate\)
 + In\-memory cache size on the file server: size of active working set that can be accommodated for caching
 + Disk I/O performance: throughput/IOPS of requests between the file server and the storage volumes